dis-sg/dis-sg.github.io/_mascotdex/bobby.md

 mascot-type: Turtle
 mascot-owner: People’s Association
 mascot-cause: [Environment]
-mascot-creator: [Unknown]
+mascot-creator: [Oxygen Studio Designs]
 mascot-status: Active
 mascot-family:
 ---

 Bobby the hawksbill sea turtle is a mascot of PAssion Wave, a network of water sports and recreational centers managed by the People's Association.
-Introduced in 2014 as part of Project Blue WaVe, Bobby’s role is to spread the message of marine conservation.
+Designed by <a href="https://www.oxygensd.com/water-venture-comic-illustration/" target="_blank">Oxygen Studio Designs</a> and introduced in 2014 as part of Project Blue WaVe, Bobby’s role is to spread the message of marine conservation.

 <figure>
 <img src="https://i.imgur.com/1Kk0U22.jpg" alt="">